Did you know a whopping 113 million websites contain a security vulnerability? That’s approximately six percent of all websites globally.

-The OWASP Top 10, short for Open Web Application Security Project, is a list of the 10 most dangerous Web application security flaws today (including broken authentication & session management).
+The OWASP Top 10, short for Open Web Application Security Project, is a list of the 10 most dangerous Web application security flaws today (including broken authentication and session management).
 According to owasp.org, its purpose is to drive visibility and evolution in the safety and security of the world’s software.

 Many websites require users to login to access their accounts, make a purchase, etc. More often than not, this is done using a username and password.
 With this info, a site will assign and send each logged in visitor a unique session ID that serves as a key to the user’s identity on the server.

 All of this information has to be sent back and forth between the visitor and the server.
 If that information is not encrypted and is sent as plain text instead, it’s possible for someone to intercept a visitor’s session ID and/or credentials to impersonate that same visitor.
-This is especially true when operating on a public network (like a coffee shop wifi) that anyone else can access and possibly intercept.
+This is especially true when operating on a public network (like a coffee shop wifi) or a public computer that anyone else can access and possibly intercept.

-Another approach a cybercriminal could take is attempting a brute-force attack wherein they repeatedly try common passwords in an effort to guess a user’s correct password.
+Another approach a cybercriminal could take is attempting a brute-force attack wherein they repeatedly try common weak passwords in an effort to guess a user’s correct password.
 It is also possible for attackers to forge session IDs if they are not randomly generated.
 For example, if an attacker intercepts several legitimate session IDs that are enumerated, it is possible to guess the next legitimate session ID and access the site fraudulently.
 These are commonly referred to as man-in-the-middle attacks.

 To prevent man-in-the-middle type attacks on your site’s sessions, it is important to encrypt this data in transit using an SSL certificate.
 As the name implies, an SSL (secure socket layer) is a digital certificate that encrypts information sent between a web server and web browser.

-In addition, a WAF allows website owners to enable what’s called two-factor authentication (2FA), which requires users to provide an on-demand, unique code when logging in, along with their username and password.
+In addition, a WAF allows website owners to implement multi-factor authentication, which requires users to provide an on-demand, unique code when logging in, along with their username and password.
 The code itself is usually delivered via text message, making it much more difficult for a hacker to impersonate any one user or admin.

-Regarding brute force attacks, mentioned earlier in this article, it’s a good practice to have password requirements for any and all registered users on a site (this includes admin accounts, especially!).
+Regarding brute force attacks, mentioned earlier in this article, it’s a good practice to have access control and password policies for any and all registered users on a site (this includes admin accounts, especially!).